Plant of the Mallow Family ➤ From wild to Garden Favorites

-Economic importance of the Malvaceae include some of history’s most traded commodities including cotton (Gossypium spp.), jute (Corchorus spp.), chocolate (Theobroma cacao), cola (Cola nitida), okra (Abelmoschus), durian fruit (Durio zibethinus), Hibiscus, and even balsa wood (Ochroma pyramidale).
+The economic importance of Malvaceae includes some of the most traded products in history, such as cotton (Gossypium spp.), jute (Corchorus spp.), chocolate (Theobroma cacao), cola (Cola nitida), okra (Abelmoschus), durian fruit (Durio zibethinus), hibiscus and even balsa wood (Ochroma pyramidale).
+Each of these is a Plant of the Mallow Family, highlighting the vast diversity and value of this botanical group.

 Growth Habit